carpentries/instructor-training/episodes/18-management.md

 >
 > - How would you prepare to teach a workshop together?
 > - During the workshop, what are some things the assisting instructor
-> can do (or shouldn't do!) to support the main instructor?
+> can do (or should not do!) to support the main instructor?
 >
 > As an entire group, discuss what you came up with and then compare
 > to the recommendations below.